Monishnd/ccr-examples-Monish/containers/0_Introductory/README.md

 ## Using a Python Docker image with Apptainer
 1. Start an interactive job

-> [!NOTE]
-> Interactive jobs are used to pull containers because Apptainer is not available on the CCR login nodes and compile nodes may not provide enough resources for your container to build.
->
-> Refer to the CCR documentation for more information on [running interactive jobs](https://docs.ccr.buffalo.edu/en/latest/hpc/jobs/#interactive-job-submission) and [pulling containers](https://docs.ccr.buffalo.edu/en/latest/howto/containerization/#pulling-images).

 Request a job allocation from a login node:
 ```
 salloc --cluster=[cluster] --partition=[partition] --qos=[qos] --mem=32GB --time=01:00:00 --no-shell